Air Quality Monitoring

 We maintain a web site that displays near real-time air quality data from specific stations statewide.
 The data on the Daily Air Quality Data website are preliminary and await review and validation by qualified staff.
 The data may be revised or invalidated after review.
 The Department makes every effort to assert the validity and integrity of the data, but data can be affected by equipment malfunctions, technical difficulties, and other unforeseen circumstances.

-Air Surveillance and Analysis Section Monitors for:
+Air Quality Monitoring Section Monitors for:

 - Carbon Monoxide